kamotsuru/s3-uploader/README.md

 ## usage
 1. access to `https://xxxxxxx-xxxxxx-xxxxxx.herokuapp.com/upload` which is deployed
 2. basic authentication appears.
-3. simple UI to upload a file appeas.
+3. simple UI to upload a file appears.

 ![web](img/web.jpg)